 3. Pull and slider – This is the metal/plastic piece which opens and closes the zipper teeth by moving along the teeth track.
 The pull is used to move the slider

 4. Stopper – this is the metal thing at the edge of the zipper teeth which stops the zipper teeth from separating fully.
 There are stoppers on top of the teeth and at the bottom

-( For a seperating zipper, instead of a bottom stopper there is a box and pin mechanism which closes the zipper and slides it open)
+( For a separating zipper, instead of a bottom stopper there is a box and pin mechanism which closes the zipper and slides it open)

 Types of zippers

-These are zippers that do not separate at the bottom; They have a stopper at the bottom end stopping the pull going further and separating.
+Your ordinary zipper.
+Those zippers that do not separate at the bottom; have a stopper at the bottom end stopping the pull from going further and separating.

 These are extra long zippers which you can cut in any length you want – they are as long as 100 – 300 plus inches long.
 The extra long zipper chains are used for tents, cushions , garment bags, mattress covers etc or anywhere that you want that needs longer than average zippers.